tobymao/sqlglot/README.md

 # SQLGlot

 SQLGlot is a no dependency Python SQL parser, transpiler, optimizer, and engine.
-It can be used to format SQL or translate between different dialects like [DuckDB](https://duckdb.org/), [Presto](https://prestodb.io/), [Spark](https://spark.apache.org/), [Snowflake](https://www.snowflake.com/en/), and [BigQuery](https://cloud.google.com/bigquery/).
+It can be used to format SQL or translate between [18 different dialects](https://github.com/tobymao/sqlglot/blob/main/sqlglot/dialects/__init__.py) like [DuckDB](https://duckdb.org/), [Presto](https://prestodb.io/), [Spark](https://spark.apache.org/), [Snowflake](https://www.snowflake.com/en/), and [BigQuery](https://cloud.google.com/bigquery/).
 It aims to read a wide variety of SQL inputs and output syntactically correct SQL in the targeted dialects.

 It is a very comprehensive generic SQL parser with a robust [test suite](https://github.com/tobymao/sqlglot/blob/main/tests/).
 It is also quite [performant](#benchmarks) while being written purely in Python.